wendirad/yenepay.sdk.python/README.md

     print("Payment Completed By: {}".format(response.buyer_id))
 ```

-> If you have an instance of checkout, that create a link you can use
+> If you have an instance of checkout, that creates a link you can use

 ```python
 from yenepay import Client, Item